mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

   * This is sufficient for us to ask, “Is there a follower who is 26 years old?”
   * We can’t get an accurate answer to this: “Is there a follower who is 26 years old and who is called Alex Jones?”

+# Type
+* Lucene has no concept of document types.
+The type name of each document is stored with the document in a metadata field called _type.
+* Lucene also has no concept of mappings.
+Mappings are the layer that Elasticsearch uses to map complex JSON documents into the simple flat documents that Lucene expects to receive.
+* If different type has similar field, analyzer would be same, to avoid, we can change field name slightly different
+  * title_en, title_es instead of title
+*

 # Query Theory
 * You can find only terms that exist in your index, so both the indexed text and the query string must be normalized into the same form.
 * Process of tokenization and normalization is called analysis